 Commissioning: A two-year phase at the end of the Construction project during which a technical team a) integrates the various technical components of the three subsystems; b) shows their compliance with ICDs and system-level requirements as detailed in the LSST Observatory System Specifications document (OSS, LSE-30); and c) performs science verification to show compliance with the survey performance specifications as detailed in the LSST Science Requirements Document (SRD, LPM-17).
-4 configuration: A task-specific set of configuration parameters, also called a 'config'.
+5 configuration: A task-specific set of configuration parameters, also called a 'config'.
 The config is readonly; once a task is constructed, the same configuration will be used to process all data.
 This makes the data processing more predictable: it does not depend on the order in which items of data are processed.
 This is distinct from arguments or options, which are allowed to vary from one task invocation to the next.
-5, 20 the LSST dataset; the DMS will process petascale data volume, convert raw images into a faithful representation of the universe, and archive the results in a useful form.
-The infrastructure layer consists of the computing, storage, networking hardware, and system software.
-The middleware layer handles distributed processing, data access, user interface, and system operations services.
-The applications layer includes the data pipelines and the science data archives' products and services.
-4
+6, 21

 CTI: Charge Transfer Inefficiency.
-6, 12, 20, 21
+7, 13, 21, 22